 For many years WHS meetings and events took place at the Capen/Riverside School.
 Under the direction of president Edward (Ted) Claydon, the present WHS building was constructed at Worthington Corners on land donated by Merwin and Arlene Packard in 1992.
 Scott Heyl drew up the architectural plans, and many local builders and interested citizens donated their work and expertise.
 The building is modeled after the West Worthington Chapel, which is no longer standing.
 A grand opening was held on June 13, 1999.

 In 1961, a total of 431 historical items were catalogued and listed in the WHS accession book.
 Today that figure is well over 5,000.
-Other WHS projects of recent years (besides the usual schedule of talks and seasonal hikes) include genealogical research, gravestone restoration, an oral history program, numerous publications and DVDs, and a new blog, The Corners.
+Other WHS projects of recent years (besides the usual schedule of talks and seasonal hikes) include genealogical research, gravestone restoration, an oral history program, numerous publications and DVDs, and a new online publication, WHS Journal.